syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Word-document/Split-Word-documents.md

 FileStream fileStreamPath = new FileStream("Template.docx", FileMode.Open, FileAccess.Read, FileShare.ReadWrite);
 using (WordDocument document = new WordDocument(fileStreamPath, FormatType.Docx))
 {
-    //Create a bookmark navigator instance to access the bookmark.
+    //Create the bookmark navigator instance to access the bookmark.
-    BookmarksNavigator bookmarkNavigator = new BookmarksNavigator(document);
+    BookmarksNavigator bookmarksNavigator = new BookmarksNavigator(document);
-    //Get the bookmark collections in the document.
     BookmarkCollection bookmarkCollection = document.Bookmarks;
+    //Iterate each bookmark in Word document.
     foreach (Bookmark bookmark in bookmarkCollection)
     {
-        //Move the virtual cursor to the location before the end of the bookmark. bookmarkNavigator.MoveToBookmark(bookmark.Name);
+         //Move the virtual cursor to the location before the end of the bookmark. bookmarksNavigator.MoveToBookmark(bookmark.Name);
-        //Get the bookmark content.
+        //Get the bookmark content as WordDocumentPart.
-        TextBodyPart part = bookmarkNavigator.GetBookmarkContent();
-        //Create a new Word document.
-        WordDocument newDocument = new WordDocument();
-        newDocument.AddSection();
-        //Add the retrieved content to another new document. for (int i = 0; i < part.BodyItems.Count; i++) newDocument.LastSection.Body.ChildEntities.Add(part.BodyItems[i].Clone());
-        using (FileStream outputFileStream = new FileStream(Path.GetFullPath(@"Result" + bookmark.Name + ".docx"), FileMode.Create, FileAccess.ReadWrite))
+        WordDocumentPart documentPart = bookmarksNavigator.GetContent();
+        //Save the WordDocumentPart as separate Word document using (WordDocument newDocument = documentPart.GetAsWordDocument())
         {
-            //Saves the Word document to file stream. newDocument.Save(outputFileStream, FormatType.Docx);
+            //Save the Word document to file stream. using (FileStream outputFileStream = new FileStream(Path.GetFullPath(@"../../../" + bookmark.Name + ".docx"), FileMode.Create, FileAccess.ReadWrite))
+            {
+                newDocument.Save(outputFileStream, FormatType.Docx);
+            }
         }
     }
 }